HORIBAEzSpecSDK/labview-sdk/README.md

 The ICL itself is sold and distributed by Horiba.
 The source code to communicate with the ICL and drive the instruments is located in this repo for LabVIEW, but can be also found for C#, C++ and Python.

+## Compatible ICL Version
+This code version has been tested with ICL version *2.0.0.177*

 ## Compatible Devices
 ### Monos: